 The trade union movement has found it difficult to cope with the transition after independence.
 At first, the number of members fell sharply, but in recent years the number of members has stabilized.
 The completely dominant trade union organization, the National Trade Union Confederation of Moldova (NTUCM) consists of a merger of the reformed former Soviet trade union and the newly formed trade union Solidariate.
 NTUCM has 27 affiliates and about 400,000 individual members.
-According to AllCityPopulation, the capital city of Moldova is Chișinău.
+The capital city of Moldova is Chișinău.

 Central trade union organization: The National Trade Union Confederation of Moldova (NTUCM) is the country’s dominant trade union organization.
 NTUCM belongs to the world union ITUC.